 A learning environment built around developing engagement

 Rachel works within the Arts and Humanities disciplinary cluster and has also previously worked in compulsory education.
 Figure 2 provides a summary of the themes that help to outline her approach to teaching and the support of her students’ learning and the relationship this has to digital learning.
-The case study explores in greater depth some of the meaning behind these statements.
+The case study explores in greater depth some of the meaning behind these statements, using the interview data and information from the Think Aloud design task.

 Philosophy of teaching and learning

 Rachel described her philosophy as “enabling quality learning…through the teaching which is the focus”.
 She explained that for her the fundamental aspect that enabled this to work effectively was through the development of effective working relationships with the learners.
-She reflected for some time on the challenge and importance for her in developing these relationships with the learner that developed the confidence of the learner to express uncertainty and expose their often fragile construction of knowledge.
+She reflected for some time on the challenge and importance for her in developing these relationships with the learner.
+She noted that for her if effective it helped to develop the confidence of the learner to express uncertainty and expose their often fragile construction of knowledge.
 Within this she acknowledged the value and importance, as a teacher, of having subject knowledge itself and the ability to adapt this to the needs of the different learners she has worked with.
-For her this has been enhanced by a growing “understanding of pedagogy” and that combined with enthusiasm for engaging with her learners that this provides an opportunity for learning to flourish.
+For her this has been enhanced by a growing “understanding of pedagogy” and that, combined with enthusiasm for engaging with her learners, has provided an opportunity for learning to flourish.

-The close connection to her learners was important to Rachel and she explained that for her the learning that her students undertake is part of a journey that they take together and one that although she has an idea of the destination she now appreciates that there “are multiple different routes to get to this place where we are aiming”.
+The close connection to her learners was important to Rachel and she explained that for her the learning that her students undertake is part of a journey that they take together and one that although she has an idea of the destination, she now appreciates that there “are multiple different routes to get to this place where we are aiming”.
 She mused on the notion of whether this made her a facilitator and suggested that for her ultimately she wants her students to take ownership for their learning, as she feels that this is likely to result in deeper learning ultimately.
 As they do this she becomes the enabler, providing the skills to each and allowing the learner to take on responsibility and hopefully the comfort to start asking questions.
 It is this ability to question which then allows each to clarify their own understanding and to assess the potential gaps in their knowledge.
-For Rachel rather than therefore impart knowledge her philosophy rests on developing a relationship that enables a learning dialogue to evolve.
+For Rachel rather than therefore impart knowledge, her philosophy rests on developing a relationship that enables a learning dialogue to evolve.
 As the learner negotiates and navigates between particular points she feels it is her role to enable this to occur by providing information and helping with relevance.